Alessandroblas/AZ900/README.md

 ## Azure services

-Azure has such an extensive array of services and features. we can divide them into 10 main categories:
+Azure has such an extensive array of services and features. we can divide them into **10 main categories**:

 - Compute